 The Festival has of course attracted performers from other parts of the UK too.
 It has welcomed rising young singers like Anna Stéphany and Elizabeth Watts as well as some of the many accomplished instrumental ensembles now active in Britain.
 In 1999 and 2000 audiences heard magical performances by the Leopold Trio and the Belcea Quartet.
 And over the last decade and half there have been equally fine concerts by the Sacconi, pictured below, Navarra and Carducci quartets.
 The first two groups joined forces in 2010 to give inspired performances of sextets by Brahms and Richard Strauss and of Mendelssohn’s rarely-heard Octet.
 Romantic chamber music of this sort benefits from a large space, in this case the fine acoustic of St Peter’s, Newton.
 On the other hand, smaller Gower churches are well suited to the more intimate sound world of one or two performers.
 In 2015 the peaceful atmosphere of Llanddewi church was ideal for an evening of Elizabethan songs and lute music with Emma Kirkby and Jakob Lindberg.
 Equally, the decorated interior of Clyne Chapel, with sunlight streaming in, seemed just right for a beguiling concert of music for harp and saxophone given by Oliver Wass and Huw Wiggin in 2019.

 While enjoying the artistry of singers and players from across Britain, the Gower Festival has also increasingly played host to musicians from continental Europe and beyond.
-From the Czech Republic have come the Škampa Quartet, to play Dvořák in the centenary year of the composer’s death; from Italy, the Quartetto di Cremona, to perform Verdi’s rarely heard string quartet; and from Germany, the Henschel Quartet, to introduce us to the jazz-inspired music of Erwin Schulhoff alongside more familiar repertoire.
+From the Czech Republic have come the Škampa Quartet, to play Dvořák in 2004, the centenary year of the composer’s death; from Italy, the Quartetto di Cremona, to perform Verdi’s rarely heard string quartet; and from Germany, the Henschel Quartet, to introduce us to the jazz-inspired music of Erwin Schulhoff alongside more familiar repertoire.
 Some of these players have become regular visitors.
 The pianists Alexandra Dariescu, Pavel Kolesnikov and Ji Liu, from Rumania, Russia and China respectively, and the Mexican guitarist Morgan Szymanski have all returned to Gower following their first appearance here, as has the outstanding Russian violinist, Alina Ibragimova.
 Alina first performed in Oystermouth Church as a fourteen-year-old with fellow-pupils of the Menuhin School and she has made welcome return visits to Gower twice since then, most recently with her duo partner, the French pianist Cédric Tiberghien pictured with Alina below.
 An even younger player, the Korean-American violinist Yesong Sophie Lee gave a memorable recital with Gordon Back at the 2016 Festival, making everyone who heard her hope that she too will return to Gower before long.

 In July 1978, when the Gower Festival was barely two years old, John Fussell pictured left wrote to the Times music critic Kenneth Loveland to thank him for coming to Gower and for reviewing the Festival with such ‘enthusiasm and goodwill for its future’.
 ‘I must say,’ John went on, ‘we do have something really worthwhile here.
 It is incredibly hard work, it’s all on very small scale, but it is immensely enjoyable and creative.’
-Forty years later it is clear that Loveland’s goodwill and Fussell’s hard work were not misplaced.
+More than forty years later it is clear that Loveland’s goodwill and Fussell’s hard work were not misplaced.
 Like other modest-sized ventures, the Gower Festival cannot survive on the proceeds of ticket sales alone.
 Over the years it has been supported by grants from the Arts Council of Wales (down to 2008), the Alphege Trust, the Countess of Munster Musical Trust, the Vera Smart Trust and Tŷ Cerdd, as well as by local firms and members of the Gower Festival Society who sponsor particular events.
 Only with the generous support of the Vera Smart Trust was it possible in 2019 to invite the London Conchord Ensemble to Gower for a memorable three-day residency in which the group played music from Bach to Zemlinsky – as well as wowing an audience of 500 primary schoolchildren!

 Equally, the Festival’s growth and well-being have always depended on an organising committee whose members give their time and effort voluntarily.
 In the early days stalwarts of the committee even shouldered the task of moving the grand piano from one church to the next, heaving it into a horse-box provided by the redoubtable Stan Hiley!
 Today that job is in the hands of a firm of professional piano removers.
 But the energy and initiative of committee members remain indispensable as they tackle everything from planning to parking.